Ann Wilson: Relationships and family

 During the 1970s, Wilson was in a relationship with Michael Fisher, the manager of Heart, while Nancy was involved with lead guitarist Roger Fisher, Michael's younger brother.
 Both couples controlled the band.
-In 1979, the relationships ended; Ann stated that Michael had fallen in love with another woman and they parted.
+In 1979, the relationships ended; Wilson stated that Michael had fallen in love with another woman and they parted.

 In 1991, Wilson adopted a daughter.
 In 1998, she adopted a son.

 Wilson married Dean Wetter in April 2015.
 The pair had dated briefly in the 1980s.
 On the morning of August 27, 2016, Wetter was arrested for assaulting his nephews, Nancy Wilson's 16-year-old twin sons, after the boys had left the door to his RV open.
 The incident took place during a Heart performance at the White River Amphitheatre in Auburn, Washington the previous night.
 Wetter pleaded guilty to the charges.
 The sisters' relationship was strained by the incident.
 Following the end of Heart's 2016 tour, the sisters opted to tour with their own side-project bands, with Ann saying in April 2017 that Heart was on hiatus.

 In February 2019, the sisters announced that Heart's hiatus had ended and that the band would embark on the Love Alive tour in the summer.
 In March 2019, at the Love Rocks NYC benefit concert, the sisters reunited on stage for the first time since the band went on hiatus.

 Health

 As a child, Wilson was bullied for being overweight.
 She revealed that in the 1970s and into the early 1980s she would starve herself and use diet pills to stay thin.
 By the time Heart made a comeback in the mid-'80s, she had gained a significant amount of weight.
 Fearing that Heart's lead singer's physique would compromise the band's image, record company executives and band members began pressuring her to lose weight.
-In music videos, camera angles and clothes were often used to minimize her size, and more focus was put on Ann's more slender sister, Nancy.
+In music videos, camera angles and clothes were often used to minimize her size, and more focus was put on Wilson's more slender sister, Nancy.
 Wilson stated she began suffering from stress-related panic attacks due to the negative publicity surrounding her weight.
 She underwent adjustable gastric band weight-loss surgery in January 2002 after what she called "a lifelong battle" with her weight.

 In the band's 2012 autobiography, Wilson revealed her past struggles with cocaine and alcoholism, stating that she had been sober since 2009.

 In July 2024, it was announced that Wilson had been diagnosed with cancer.
 A tumor had been removed surgically, and Heart postponed touring until 2025 to allow her to undergo preventative chemotherapy.
 During the tour, Wilson has been performing in a wheelchair onstage as a result of her left arm being in a sling from a broken elbow.